Lower Slaughter: History

-SEATED AT EARLIER HOUSE: Philip de Sloitre, 11th century.
-SEATED AT CURRENT HOUSE: Sir George Whitmore, early 17th century; Charles Algernon Whitmore, late 19th century; Whitmore family here from 1611 until 1964.
-Roy and Daphne Vaughan, 20th century..

-The 13th century Anglican parish church, Grade II listed, is dedicated to St. Mary the Virgin.
+The 13th-century Anglican parish church, Grade II listed, is dedicated to St Mary the Virgin.
 Much of the current structure was built in 1867, based on plans by architect Benjamin Ferrey.

 Economy

 Tourism is the primary business in the village, an agricultural area.
 The 2016 population estimate was 236.
 Hotels serving Upper and Lower Slaughter include The Slaughters Country Inn, Lords of the Manor and Lower Slaughter Manor.
 Since the village is served by small roads with narrow lanes, larger vehicles such as tour buses cannot enter.
 The only obvious tourist attraction is the Old Mill Museum and its River Cafe and Riverside tea room.
 Tourists are attracted by the many very old and quaint buildings.

 In 2013, the Parish Council opposed an icebox tricycle selling ice creams seven days a week, six months of the year, arguing that the trading times were excessive, increased footfall would prevent the grass from growing and children could climb on the trike and fall into the nearby river.